-Risks of restricted or elevated liquidity of the fund and risks associated with increased subscription or increased redemption (liquidity risk)
+Risks of restricted or elevated liquidity of the master fund (liquidity risk)

-In the following, the risks that may adversely affect the liquidity of the fund are presented.
-This may result in the fund being temporarily or permanently unable to meet its payment obligations, and in the Company being temporarily or permanently unable to meet the redemption requests of investors.
-The investor may not be able to realize a potentially planned holding period, and some or all of the capital invested may not be available to the investor for an indefinite period of time.
-The realization of the liquidity risks could also cause the value of the fund's assets, and thus the net asset value per unit, to decline in cases where, for instance, the Company is forced, if legally permissible, to sell assets for the fund at less than market value.
-If the Company is unable to meet the redemption requests of investors, this may additionally lead to the restriction or suspension of redemptions and, in extreme cases, to the subsequent liquidation of the fund.
+In the following, the risks that may adversely affect the liquidity of the master fund are presented.
+This may result in the master fund being temporarily or permanently unable to meet its payment obligations, and in the master fund being temporarily or permanently unable to meet the redemption requests of investors.
+The investor might not be able to realize a potentially planned holding period, and some or all of the capital invested might not be available to the investor for an indefinite period of time.
+The realization of the liquidity risks could also cause the net asset value of the master fund, and thus the net asset value per share, to decline in cases where, for instance, the master fund is forced, with appropriate legal permissibility, to sell assets for the master fund at less than market value.

+If the Company is unable to meet the redemption requests of investors in the master fund, this may additionally lead to the restriction or suspension of redemptions and, in extreme cases, to the subsequent liquidation of the master fund.